neerajjain123/OCAJPDOC/amazon/qes.md

 Candiadtes are better if they are not switching jobs very freqyently.
 Conduct written screening for the key skill.
 Spend ample time with the candidates when they are onsite.
 Verify waht is written is resume is correct to check the candidate integritty.
-Ask your peer/Manager review before hiring the candidate
+Ask your peer/Manager review before hiring the candidate.
+Recognize and act upon poor performance and hiring mistakes quickly